A survey on knowledge-enhanced multimodal learning: Knowledge in Visual Question Answering (K-VQA)

 Knowledge obtained from the web according to the given question and respective answer can act as a large external implicit knowledge source for the OK-VQA dataset, covering knowledge 'gaps' in several domains without manual human effort.
 The proposed weakly-supervised framework consists of two phases: the first one (Retriever) retrieves relevant knowledge, which guides answer prediction in the second stage (Reader).
 Two different approaches are followed for representing the question-image pair inputs: either the question and image are encoded using an LXMERT \cite{tan2019lxmert} transformer, resulting in a multimodal representation, or the image caption and the question are encoded via BERT \cite{bert}, leading to an exclusively linguistic representation.
 The BERT-based linguistic encoding can contribute to both a neural based retriever and a term based \cite{bm25} retriever.
 A similarity score defines the relevant knowledge for the neural based retriever, which is further concatenated with the question representation, and consequently with the image using again an LXMERT model. \cite{vqa12}

-KRISP framework addresses the scenario where essential external knowledge is absent during training, as well as test time.
-Both implicit and explicit knowledge sources are utilized: Explicit knowledge combines DBPedia \cite{dbpedia}, ConceptNet \cite{conceptnet}, VisualGenome \cite{visualgenome} and hasPart KB \cite{haspart} in a knowledge graph of 36,000 edges and 8,000 nodes after filtering out irrelevant concepts, while pre-training using BERT can offer implicit knowledge.
-Explicit visual symbols from images are extracted to constrain the knowledge graph entities corresponding to image-related concepts, including objects, parts of objects, attributes and places.
+The KRISP framework addresses the scenario where essential external knowledge is absent during training, as well as test time.
+Both implicit and explicit knowledge sources are utilized: Explicit knowledge combines DBPedia \cite{dbpedia}, ConceptNet \cite{conceptnet}, VisualGenome \cite{visualgenome} and hasPart KB \cite{haspart} in a KG of 36k edges and 8k nodes after filtering out irrelevant concepts, while pre-training using BERT can offer implicit knowledge.
+Explicit visual symbols from images are extracted to constrain the KG entities corresponding to image-related concepts, including objects, parts of objects, attributes and places.
 Likewise, symbols are extracted from question to contribute to the formation of a graph for all explicit symbols.
 A Relational Graph Convolutional Network (RGCN) is used for graph representation, allowing dedicated processing for different edge types and directions.
 After reasoning, a symbolic prediction vector is returned.
 Regarding the implicit information stream, a multimodal BERT (MMBERT) model incorporates visual and textual embeddings to produce an implicit prediction vector.
 Finally, the top-ranked prediction from both vectors defines the answer. \cite{vqa16}

 The presence of scene text can offer valuable information for properly predicting the correct answer.
 The detected text, among with the image, the relevant knowledge from Google Knowledge Base (GKB) and the question representation are fed into a multimodal transformer, enabling interaction through attention mechanisms between the different modalities.
-The OCR extracted text act as a query to GKB to retrieve candidate entities, which are then disambiguated based on the visual context.
-External knowledge not only boosts the understanding of scene-text even in unseen instances, but also tackle biases present in training data. \cite{vqa13}
+The OCR-extracted text acts as a query to GKB to retrieve candidate entities, which are then disambiguated based on the visual context.
+External knowledge not only boosts the understanding of scene-text even in unseen instances, but also tackles biases present in training data. \cite{vqa13}